Back To Top

 Lucy Abbersteen

 Lucy Abbersteen is a freelance beauty editor and one of woman&home's contributing beauty editors.
 With close to a decade of experience in the industry, she's tried hundreds of makeup bases over the years.
-And with a very oily complexion, she knows what makes for a lasting foundation formula on these skin types, therefore serving as a perfect primary reviewed for this guide.
+And with naturally rather oily skin, she knows what makes a lasting foundation formula on similar skin types, serving as our ideal primary reviewer for this guide.

 Reviewed by